-A Latin American remake of Breaking Bad started production in Colombia in 2013 under the title Metastasis.
-The remake was produced by Sony Pictures Television (SPT) and Teleset.
-Filming took place in and around the capital of Bogotá.
+A Latin American remake of Breaking Bad started production in Colombia in 2013 under the title Metastasis and was filmed in and around the capital of Bogotá.

-Director Victor Garcia chose Bogotá and its surroundings for his feature film Gallows Hill (2013), starring Peter Facinelli and Sophia Myles.
-Operation E, directed by Miguel Courtois Paternina, filmed at Villavicencio in 2012, and in 2010 Paul Haggis directed The Next Three Days, starring Russell Crowe and Liam Neeson, using Cartagena and Santa Marta.
+Director Victor Garcia chose Bogotá and its surroundings for his feature film Gallows Hill, starring Peter Facinelli and Sophia Myles.
+Operation E, directed by Miguel Courtois Paternina, filmed at Villavicencio, and The Next Three Days, starring Russell Crowe and Liam Neeson, using Cartagena and Santa Marta.

 On the commercial front, according to The City Paper Bogotá, every year around 30 commercial spots for major international brands are shot in Colombia.

 Permitting is very straightforward in Colombia.
 Individual productions need authorisation from the Ministry of Culture’s Film Office before filming gets underway in Colombia.